openssl/general-policies/policies/security-policy.md

 ## Security release update recommendations

 Our security advisories describe the affected configurations or applications.
-We always recommend to review the advisories before updating the systems running with the unfixed releases.
+We always recommend reviewing the advisories before updating the systems running the unfixed releases.

 However in general it is a good idea to update the systems as soon as possible with the security update releases that contain **Critical** or **High**